ubghacking/ubghacking.github.io/_posts/2023-06-26-pivoting-basics-part1.md

 <h3>SSHuttle</h3>

 To start, imagine you want to pivot from WEB01, out the 172.18.1.4 interface, to enumerate DC01 on 172.18.1.5.
-As most HTB machines use SSH on their first foothold, I will assume a SSH id_rsa key is available.
+As most HTB machines use SSH on their first foothold, I will assume a SSH id_rsa key is already discovered and available.
 The easiest tool, and my goto, is SSHuttle.
 It is baked into Kali Linux, but if you are not using Kali, it can be installed easily.
 [Here is the GitHub for SShuttle](https://github.com/sshuttle/sshuttle).

 {% highlight bash linenos %}
 sshuttle -r <username>@<ip_addr> <remote_network> -e 'ssh -i id_rsa_file'